JPG to WebP Converter icon

 JPG to WebP Converter re-encodes your existing JPG photographs into the WebP format without uploading anything to a remote server.
 WebP was developed by Google specifically for web delivery and typically achieves 25 to 35 percent smaller file sizes than JPG at visually equivalent quality.
 That reduction translates directly into faster page loads, lower bandwidth costs, and better Core Web Vitals scores for image-heavy websites.

 The conversion is especially valuable for site owners, bloggers, ecommerce managers, and content teams who already have large libraries of JPG images.
 Rather than re-exporting every asset from the original design file, you can batch-convert existing JPGs into a lighter delivery format and start serving them immediately.
-The tool runs entirely in your browser, so there is no queue, no account, and no privacy concern about your images passing through a third-party server.
+The tool runs in your browser where supported, so there is no queue, no account, and no privacy concern about your images passing through a third-party server.

 When to use WebP